 In larger corporations, some employees may not even know about each other.
-For example, when there are cubicle walls that extend above eye-level, or for those who sit in front of a monitor all day, there is usually no or minimal interaction with other coworkers.
+For example, when there are cubicle walls that extend above eye level, or for those who sit in front of a monitor all day, there is usually no or minimal interaction with other coworkers.

-Team Building is one of the answers to these problems.
+Corporate team building activities are one of the answers to these problems.

 Office picnics or parties might be okay, but if socialising is not high up on your list of priorities, these types of activities will not help much to build up your confidence or your people skills.

 Team building is an activity that brings individuals together in order to accomplish goals or complete tasks.
-This approach also offers the opportunity to not only meet other coworkers, but a way to find out more about these people.
+This approach also offers the opportunity to not only meet other coworkers but a way to find out more about these people.

 #4 – Team Spirit

-Employees that learn to trust and care about each other usually translates into these people trusting and caring more for the company that they work for.
+Employees that learn to trust and care about each other usually translate into these people trusting and caring more for the company that they work for.
 They will start to see the office as a group of friends that are all working towards common objectives.

 Corporate wellbeing coach Tony Neale explains that doing a great job involves more than just the next paycheck.
-He goes on to say “it is also about helping coworkers to achieve a common goal.
-Team building offers a way to turn jobs into careers and offices into home away from home.
+He goes on to say “It is also about helping coworkers to achieve a common goal.
+Team building offers a way to turn jobs into careers and offices into a home away from home.
 Any opportunity to engage in professional team building should be seen as a priceless investment in your company.”